-Those subjects taught in each Faculty are listed in full in the handbook of that Faculty, together with the subject descriptions, in the section entitled Subject Descriptions.
+Subjects taught are listed in full in the handbook of the faculty or board of studies responsible for the particular course within which the subject are taken.
+Subject descriptions are contained in the appropriate section in the handbooks.
 Servicing Subjects are those taught by a School or Department outside its own faculty and are listed at the end of Undergraduate Study and Graduate Study of the relevant subject.
 Their subject descriptions are published in the handbook of the faculty in which the subject is taught.

-The identifying numbers for each School are set out on the following page.
+The identifying numerical prefixes for each subject authority are set out below.